1 Getting Started with Data in R

 1.5.1 Additional resources

-If you are new to the world of coding, R, and RStudio and feel you could benefit from a more detailed introduction, we suggest you check out the short book, Getting Used to R, RStudio, and R Markdown (Ismay and Kennedy 2016).
-It includes screencast recordings that you can follow along and pause as you learn.
-This book also contains an introduction to R Markdown, a tool used for reproducible research in R.
+If you are new to the world of coding, R, and RStudio and feel you could benefit from a more detailed introduction, we suggest the short book, Getting Used to R, RStudio, and R Markdown (Ismay and Kennedy 2024), previewed in Figure 1.6.
+It includes screencasts that you can follow along and pause as you learn.
+This book also contains an introduction to R Markdown, a tool used for reproducible research.

 1.5.2 What’s to come?

-We’re now going to start the “Data Science with tidyverse
+We’re next heading into the “Data Science with tidyverse

-” portion of this book in Chapter 2 as shown in Figure 1.7 with what we feel is the most important tool in a data scientist’s toolbox: data visualization.
+” portion in Chapter 2 as shown in Figure 1.7 with what we feel is the most important tool in a data scientist’s toolbox: data visualization.
 We’ll continue to explore the data included in the moderndive

 and nycflights23